ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 Check the container named elasticsearch and look up its IP.
 In our example is 172.19.0.5.
 Then set elasticsearch's url to http://172.19.0.5:9200

-Set the other properties this way
+Set the other properties this way.
+One particular thing to point out is index propery.
+As we're inserting data into elasticsearch engine, we'll do it as an index.

 ![Process Group](/images/620-nifi.png)
 ![Process Group](/images/630-nifi.png)